-In June 2022, the Commonwealth made a special contribution of approximately \$30.4 million to the Group Life Insurance plan.
-This special payment was authorized by a Budget Amendment included in Chapter 1 of the 2022 Appropriation Act.
+In June 2023, the Commonwealth made a special contribution of approximately \$10.1 million to the Group Life Insurance plan.
+This special payment was authorized by Chapter 2 of the Acts of Assembly of 2022, Special Session I, as amended by Chapter 769, 2023 Acts of Assembly Reconvened Session.
+Our proportionate share of \$1,813 is reflected as revenue in our financial statements.

-OPEB Liabilities, OPEB Expense and Deferred Inflows and Outflows of Resources Related to OPEB
+OPEB Liabilities, OPEB Expense, and Deferred Inflows and Outflows of Resources Related to OPEB

-The net OPEB liabilities were measured as of June 30, 2022, and the total OPEB liabilities used to calculate the net OPEB liabilities was determined by an actuarial valuation performed as of June 30, 2021 and rolled forward to the measurement date of June 30, 2022.
-The covered employer's proportion of the net OPEB liabilities were based on the covered employer's actuarially determined employer contributions for the year ended June 30, 2022, relative to the total of the actuarially determined employer contributions for all participating employers.
+The net OPEB liabilities were measured as of June 30, 2023, and the total OPEB liabilities used to calculate the net OPEB liabilities was determined by an actuarial valuation performed as of June 30, 2022, and rolled forward to the measurement date of June 30, 2023.
+The covered employer's proportion of the net OPEB liabilities were based on the covered employer's actuarially determined employer contributions for the year ended June 30, 2023, relative to the total of the actuarially determined employer contributions for all participating employers.